 As you walk around the Jurong Lake Gardens, you’ll find a directory map scattered across the place.
 You can also go to their website to find the interactive map, where you can plan ahead on which attractions you wish to zone in on.

-While it looks like the Chinese and Japanese Gardens are islands of their own, all the gardens are connected via bridges so you can easily navigate the grounds.
+While it looks like the Chinese and Japanese Gardens in Singapore are islands of their own, all the gardens are connected via bridges so you can easily navigate the grounds.
 Just be prepared to walk a lot.

 For other cool nature spots, check out: